MTechZilla/join-us-qa-engineer/README.md

 Steps:

 1. Visit [MTechZilla Website](https://mtechzilla.com).
-2. Do a Cypress test and generate a report.
-3. Do an Accessibility manual testing and create an excel report.
+2. Do an Accessibility manual testing and create an excel report.

 ## Bonus points